Poojanadgir/IDS2024F/Exam/Final Exam/README.md

    d.) *accent scales*- an effective tool to highlight specific elements in the data.

 5. Which one(s) of the following statements are valid or invalid.
 Why?
-This person is breathing. = This person is inhaling and exhaling.
+This person is breathing. = This person is inhaling and exhaling. *valid*
-This person is breathing. ≡ This person is inhaling and exhaling.
+This person is breathing. ≡ This person is inhaling and exhaling. *valid*
-This person is conscious. ≡ This person is breathing.
+This person is conscious. ≡ This person is breathing. *Invalid*
-This person is conscious. = This person is breathing.
+This person is conscious. = This person is breathing. *Invalid*
-It is rainy. ≡ The sky is cloudy.
+It is rainy. ≡ The sky is cloudy. *Invalid*
-It is rainy. = The sky is cloudy.
+It is rainy. = The sky is cloudy. *Invalid*

 6. Name the three pillars of science.
    The three pillars of science are- Experiment, Theory, Computation.